txt/mase/src/doc/README.md

-MASE rhymes with "base", is pronounced like "mace".
+MASE (rhymes with "base", is pronounced like "mace") is a tutorial introduction to search-based optimization methods for exploring models.

-This site is about concepts and code to support learning and evolving models used in software engineering
+To explore this site, work through the  _Lectures_ (below), in the order ``0,1,2...''.

 ## What's new at MASE